 What is the real potential of soils to help reverse anthropogenic climate change through a process called carbon sequestration?

 And, can anybody (i.e. non-scientists) track the increase or decrease of carbon in soil over time?

 About Carbon Sponge

 This is a project initiated in 2018 by Brooke Singer as Designer in Residence at the New York Hall of Science (NYSCI) and in partnership with the Advanced Science Research Center at The Graduate Center, CUNY (ASRC), Department of Earth and Environmental Sciences at Brooklyn College, Pioneer Works, the NYC Mayor’s Office of Environmental Remediation (OER) and La Casita Verde (a GreenThumb garden).
-Funders include NYSCI, Patagonia, Brooklyn Arts Council and CUNY’s ASRC.
+Funders include NYSCI, Patagonia, Brooklyn Arts Council, The Awesome Foundation, Globetrotter Foundation, CUNY’s ASRC and White Feather Farm.

 Special thanks to: Elizabeth Slagus (NYSCI), Erin Thelen (NYSCI), Dr. Peter Groffman (ASRC and Brooklyn College), Dr. Joshua Cheng (Brooklyn College), Judith Fitzpatrick (Microbiometer), James Sotillo, Jon Pope, The City of New York Department of Sanitation, New York City Department of Parks & Recreation, the Queens Botanical Garden and Eyebeam Art & Technology.